ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/square-root.md

 >       assert minimum == 3
 E       assert None == 3

-tests/test_compare.py:16: AssertionError
+tests/test_squareroot.py:16: AssertionError
 ```

-Alternatively, running the program with a command like `poetry run compare
+Alternatively, running the program with a command like `poetry run squareroot
---first 4 --second 10 --third 21` will not produce any output because `compare`
+--first 4 --second 10 --third 21` will not produce any output because `squareroot`
 is missing this functionality!
 As you complete the tasks near each of the `TODO`
 markers, all while following the relevant instructions in the description of the
 [technical skills](/proactive-skills/introduction-proactive-skills/), you should
-have a version of `compare` that produces all of the expected output.
+have a version of `squareroot` that produces all of the expected output.

-The `compare` program uses the `get_minimum` function to identify the minimum of
+The `squareroot` program uses the `get_minimum` function to identify the minimum of
 three int values.
-You can read a test case in the `test_compare.py` test suite
+You can read a test case in the `test_squareroot.py` test suite
-to learn more about how `compare`'s `get_minimum` function should work.
+to learn more about how `squareroot`'s `get_minimum` function should work.
 For
 instance, the following test case confirms that when `get_minimum` receives the
 inputs `3`, `4`, and `5` then it should return the value of `3`, regardless of
 the order in which the values are input to the function.
 Studying the source